-Oyster Mushroom kits are the easiest of all of our Grow Your Own kits.
+Blue Oyster mushroom kits are the easiest of all of our Grow Your Own kits.
 They are very reliable producers and tend to yield large flushes of mushrooms.
 They are also the easiest kit to get subsequent fruitings and should reliably produce a second flush or more of mushrooms.

-Oyster Mushrooms have been the staple edible mushroom at North Spore since we first started growing mushrooms.
-The classic North Spore recipe is to chop the oyster mushrooms and sauté them in a heavy pan on medium heat with butter, garlic, and loads of fresh thyme and rosemary (or whatever other herbs you happen to have on hand!).
+Cooking: Blue Oyster mushrooms have been the staple edible mushroom at North Spore since we first started growing mushrooms.
+The classic North Spore recipe is to chop the Blue Oyster mushrooms and sauté them in a heavy pan on medium heat with butter, garlic, and loads of fresh thyme and rosemary (or whatever other herbs you happen to have on hand!).
 Cook until the mushrooms have released their liquid, then continue cooking until that liquid has cooked off and the mushrooms begin to brown.
 This can take from 20-30 minutes.
 Deglaze your pan with a splash of white wine, reduce once more, and finish with a touch of heavy cream.
 Season generously with salt.

-Oyster Mushrooms have a high protein content, several B vitamins, and all the essential amino acids (Marley, 2009).
+Properties: Oyster mushrooms have a high protein content, several B vitamins, and all the essential amino acids (Marley, 2009).
 Their medicinal benefits include promoting anti-tumor activity and lowering high cholesterol.
-Oyster Mushroom fruiting bodies and distillations have been shown to reduce tumor size in several studies on mice, rats, and hamsters (Hobbs, 1995).
-Additionally, Oyster Mushrooms have been used in the Czech Republic as the main ingredient in a dietary supplement used to treat high cholesterol (Hobbs, 1995).
-Studies in animals have shown that a diet of Oyster Mushrooms reduced the development of plaque in major arteries (Bobek et al., 1995).
+Oyster mushroom fruiting bodies and distillations have been shown to reduce tumor size in several studies on mice, rats, and hamsters (Hobbs, 1995).
+Additionally, Oyster mushrooms have been used in the Czech Republic as the main ingredient in a dietary supplement used to treat high cholesterol (Hobbs, 1995).
+Studies in animals have shown that a diet of Oyster mushrooms reduced the development of plaque in major arteries (Bobek et al., 1995).

-3) Harvest your mushrooms when they resemble the photograph on the front of your kit!
-Harvest before the caps flatten out and become concave.
-Mushrooms grow quickly, so when you spot your first mushroom pins keep a close eye on them.
+5) Harvest before the caps flatten out and become concave.
+Mushrooms grow quickly, so when you spot your first pins keep an eye on them.
 The warmer the environment the faster they will grow.
 Mushrooms should be ready to harvest 2-5 days after pin formation.

 IF YOU PLAN ON CONSUMING YOUR HOME-GROWN MUSHROOMS MAKE SURE TO COOK THEM THOROUGHLY.
 IF IT IS YOUR FIRST TIME EATING THIS SPECIES, IT IS BEST TO START WITH A SMALL AMOUNT TO SEE HOW YOUR BODY RESPONDS!